thavelick/neosurf/README.md

 ## Tristan's Changes
 * Switch to colemak keys for hints: arstneio
+* add the yf keybinding to yank urls based on hints
+* update the reeadme to my needs

 ## Why?
 NeoSurf has a different development vision from NetSurf.